-Powassan Virus (POWV) is a member of the same family of viruses as West Nile Virus, Dengue Fever, Zika, and Hepatitis C. and is found mostly in the northeast United States as well as the Great Lakes area.
+Powassan Virus (POWV), also known as Deer Tick Virus (DTV), is a member of the same family of viruses as West Nile Virus, Dengue Fever, Zika, and Hepatitis C. and is found mostly in the northeast United States as well as the Great Lakes area.